Updated: Jun 21

-Today is a little different than the previous posts I’ve done for this section.
-In fact, I’d say today’s lesson is very important, because there are many patterns that aren’t worked in rows.
+Today is a little different from the previous posts I’ve done for this section.
+In fact, I’d say today’s lesson is very important because there are many patterns that aren’t worked in rows.
 What I mean is that there are many patterns in crochet that require you to use rounds.
 Let me show you.

 In the picture above, the pattern here is worked in rows.
 It’s pretty standard, since you're working with the same stitch over and over again…

 But, as you can see in this picture, the pattern all points to the centre of the square.
 You can’t achieve that by working in rows.
 It’s impossible.
 That’s why we work in rounds.
 Now, the stitches in this one is the basic double crochet, but how do you achieve this effect?
 Let me show you.